Synchromysticism

 Flat Earth Conspiracy Theory with Mark Sargent Podcast

-Anyway, this post isn't really all about whether a man got to the moon or not 50 years ago, this post is about the
+Anyway, this post isn't really all about whether a man got to the moon or not 50 years ago, this post is about the Chinese Moon Festival coming up in 2019.

 When I read the above news story about the partial lunar eclipse kicking off the "moon festival" I thought it was a bit early for the Chinese Moon Festival to be happening, not that I really had a clue when it was taking place this year.

-So I looked it up and was stunned to find out this year it takes place on Friday the 13th of September.
+So, I looked it up and was stunned to find out this year it takes place on Friday the 13th of September.

 It wasn't the fact that this year's Moon Festival takes place on a "Black Friday", but for me September 13th is the third anniversary of my father's passing.